sscpac/statick/README.md

 ### For single packages

-    $ statick <path of package> <output path>
+    $ statick <path of package> --output-directory <output path>

 "Path of package" is the path of the package to be scanned.

-"Output path" is the path where build and output files are stored.
+"Output path" is optional and is the path where build and output files are stored.
 This should initially be an empty directory separate from your regular source and build directories.
 This directory must already exist before running the program.